|Title:||Head Softball Coach|

 |Alma Mater:||Bridgewater State University, 2004|

-Natalia Ardagna enters her seventh season with the Beacons in 2013, and has set a new standard for winning since taking over as head coach.
+Natalia Ardagna enters her eighth season with the Beacons in 2014, and has set a new standard for winning since taking over as head coach.

 Building the program from the ground up, Ardagna has made UMass Boston a consistent winner and participant in the Little East Conference tournament.
-This past season, she led the Beacons to their program-record third straight trip to the LEC tournament, and earned her 100th career victory as a head coach.
+This past season, Ardagna became the first coach in program history to earn 100 career victories as a Beacon and comes into the year with 107 victories in Beacons Blue.

-The Beacons also posted a new program-record for players on the All-Conference team, as five position players were honored, including First Teamer Sue Killilea.
+In 2013, Ardagna recorded her 100th career victory as a head coach and helped guide the Beacons to their third-consecutive Little East Conference Tournament appearance.
+The Beacons posted a new program-record for players on the All-Conference team, as five position players were honored, including First Teamer Sue Killilea.

 UMass Boston finished the 2012 season with their second consecutive postseason berth despite having to replace two-thirds of the team’s pitching staff.